 I was looking for an affordable way to still enjoy a romantic getaway after Pres unexpectedly lost his job of 12 years and our family was struggling financially.
-I cleaned out the back of our pickup truck that had a camper shell on the back and loaded it with an air mattress, quilt and pillows, BBQ and food to make a nice dinner.
+I cleaned out the back of our pickup truck that had a camper shell on the back and loaded it with an air mattress, comfy quilt, pillows, BBQ and simple food to make a delicious dinner.

 After we both got off of work we drove an hour to a beautiful overlook of the Pacific Ocean where we ate dinner off of the tailgate and slept to the sound of crashing waves.